DiligentGraphics/DiligentSamples/Tutorials/Tutorial29_OIT/readme.md

 # Tutorial29 - Order-Independent Transparency

-This tutorial demonstrates how to implement order-independent transparency.
+This tutorial demonstrates how to implement order-independent transparency (OIT).

 # Introduction

-Transparent objects have always posed a challenge in computer graphics because the order in which they are rendered affects the final image.
-This is because the blending operation is not commutative, meaning that the order in which transparent surfaces are composited over each other matters.
-Sorting objects based on their depth only provides a partial solution as in many cases it is not possible to determine a single correct order that would work for all pixels in the image (e.g. when transparent objects intersect, for self-overlaping transparent objects with complex geometry, for nested objects, etc.).
+Transparent objects have long posed a challenge in computer graphics because the order in which they are rendered affects the final image.
+This is due to the non-commutative nature of the blending operation - i.e., the order in which transparent surfaces are composited over each other matters.
+Sorting objects by their depth is only a partial solution because in many cases there is no single correct order that works for all pixels (for example, when transparent objects intersect, for self-overlapping transparent objects with complex geometry, or for nested objects).
 This is where order-independent transparency (OIT) comes in.
-OIT methods allow for rendering transparent objects in any order without visual artifacts.
-This tutorial demonstrates how to implement OIT in Diligent Engine.
+OIT methods allow transparent objects to be rendered in any order without producing visual artifacts.
+This tutorial shows how to implement OIT in Diligent Engine.

 # Algorithms

+This tutorial demonstrates three different approaches to rendering transparent objects:

+1. Unsorted alpha-blending
+2. Weighted-blended OIT
+3. Layered OIT

 ## Unsorted alpha-blending

-This is the simplest approach that is present to demonstrate the visual artifacts that occur when rendering transparent objects without sorting them.
+This is the simplest approach.
+It is used here to illustrate the kind of visual artifacts that appear when rendering transparent objects without sorting.

 ## Weighted-blended OIT

-[Weighted-blended OIT](https://casual-effects.blogspot.com/2015/03/implemented-weighted-blended-order.html) assigns weights to each transparent surface based on its depth and transparency, trying to assign higher weights to surfaces that are closer to the camera and more opaque.
-The method is simple to implement and very efficient, but due to its approximation nature it has some limitations.
-First, the weighting functions need to be tweaked for each scene to achieve the best results.
-Second, the method does not work well for surfaces with high opacity.
+[Weighted-blended OIT](https://casual-effects.blogspot.com/2015/03/implemented-weighted-blended-order.html) assigns weights to each transparent surface based on its depth and transparency, giving higher weights to surfaces closer to the camera and more opaque.
+This method is easy to implement and very efficient, but because it is an approximation, it has limitations:

+1. The weighting functions often need tweaking on a per-scene basis to achieve the best results.
+2. The method does not work well for surfaces with high opacity.

 ## Layered OIT

 This approach is based on the method of [Fang Liu et al.](https://dl.acm.org/doi/10.1145/1730804.1730817).
-However, instead of storing the fragments itself, the method first builds the transmittance function that allows rendering the transparent objects in any order with additive blending.
+However, instead of storing the individual fragments, the algorithm builds a transmittance function that allows the transparent objects to be rendered in any order with additive blending.

 Consider three surfaces A, B, and C that are composited on top of each other in that order.
-The final color is given by the following equation:
+The final color is given by:

 ```
 RGB = (RGB_A * T_B  + RGB_B) * T_C + RGB_C = RGB_A * T_B * T_C + RGB_B * T_C + RGB_C
 ```

 where `RGB_A`, `RGB_B`, and `RGB_C` are the (alpha-premultiplied) colors of the surfaces, and `T_B` and `T_C` are the transmittance functions of the surfaces.
-The transmittance function is defined as the fraction of light that passes through the surface.
+The transmittance function is the fraction of light that passes through a given surface.

-Note that we can rewrite this equation in a general form as:
+We can rewrite this more generally as:

 ```
 RGB = RGB_A * Tc(A)  + RGB_B * Tc(B) + RGB_C * Tc(C)
 ```

-where `Tc(X)` is the cumulative transmittance function from the camera to the surface X. The cumulative transmittance function is defined as the product of the transmittance functions of all surfaces between the camera and the surface X. Thus if we know the transmittance function, we can render the transparent objects in any order with additive blending.
+where `Tc(X)` is the *cumulative* transmittance function from the camera to the surface `X`.
+This cumulative transmittance is the product of the transmittances of all surfaces between the camera and `X`.
+If we know the transmittance function for each pixel, we can render the transparent objects in any order using additive blending.

 ### The transmittance function

-The transmittance function in our implementation is represented as a set of a K closest layers storing the layer transmittance and depth.
-All other layers are merged into the tail that contains the total number of merged layers and total transmittance.
-Each layer is represented as a 32-bit integer where the 24 most significant bits store the depth and the 8 least significant bits store the transmittance.
-This representation allows for sorting the layers based on their depth using atomic operations.
-The following function is used to pack the layer data into a 32-bit integer:
+In our implementation, the transmittance function is represented by up to `K` closest layers, each storing that layer's transmittance and depth.
+Any additional layers are merged into a tail, which contains the total number of merged layers and the total transmittance.
+Each layer is packed into a 32-bit integer where the top 24 bits store the depth and the bottom 8 bits store the transmittance.
+This design allows us to sort layers by depth using atomic operations.
+The following function packs the layer data into a 32-bit integer:

 ```hlsl
 uint PackOITLayer(float Depth, float Transmittance)